Elizabeth Blackadder

 Who would this course suit?

-This course is ideal for artists and nature lovers—both emerging and experienced—who want to explore a fresh, dynamic approach to botanical drawing.
-Whether you’re used to working in a more controlled, detailed style or are eager to loosen up your technique, this course offers a chance to reconnect with nature working both outdoors and in the studio to capture the vibrant flora of Cornwall in spring.
+This course is ideal for nature lovers and artists – whether beginner or experienced—who want to explore a fresh, dynamic approach to drawing flowers.
+Whether you are used to working in a more controlled, detailed style or are eager to loosen up your technique, this course offers a chance to reconnect with nature working both outdoors and in the studio to capture the vibrant flora of Cornwall in spring.

 Taught by